 Soon, she becomes obsessed with this incredible discovery.
 On a binge-reading sequence, she is captured by pictures of this intense and hurtful love story in her mind.

-Waiting for the tea, is one of those brief moments where for one reason or another you are compelled to stop and observe life as it comes.
-A ceremony that we ought to respect and a rite that must not be forgotten.
+One of those brief moments where for no apparent reason, you stop and observe life as it happens.
+Waiting for the tea to brew is a ceremony that we ought to respect and a rite that must not be forgotten.

-It's late afternoon, and Hannah initiates her usual tea ritual.
-She first boils the water and pours it into the cup, then bobbs the thread of a dangled tea bag in and out of the steaming water.
-As she patiently waits for her tea to be ready, she notices a housefly dying right there on her kitchen table.
-Her observation of life fading away so lightly turns into an epiphany.
-She decides to mark this event forever in her memory by following another ritual: a funeral ceremony to honour the deceased housefly.
+It's late afternoon, and Hannah begins her daily tea ritual.
+She boils the water, pours it into the cup, then gently bobs the thread of a dangled tea bag in and out of the steaming water.
+As she patiently waits for her tea to be ready, she notices a housefly grappling with survival on the kitchen table.
+The imminent death of the small insect witnessed by Hanna was relieved with an epiphany.
+She decides to mark this event forever in her memory by following an ancient ritual: a funeral to honour the deceased housefly.

-“When you dance, you can enjoy the luxury of being you,” the Brazilian author Paulo Coelho once wrote.
+“When you dance, you can enjoy the luxury of being you”- Paulo Coelho

 A joyful snapshot of random groups of people who share one thing in common - the playfulness of dancing.
 The strangers let the contagious cheerful performance unfold throughout the day, and remind ourselves to turn the volume up and forget the daily chores.